Signed in as:

 filler@godaddy.com

-Such data suggest that subconcussive level impacts can lead to significant neurological alterations, especially if the blows are repetitive.
-1.
+Such data suggest that subconcussive level impacts can lead to significant neurological alterations, especially if the blows are repetitive.1.

 Brain trauma doesn't require great distance and speed.

 1. Escaping detection.
-Because they have not suffered damage to areas of the brain associated with language and auditory processing, they are unlikely to exhibit clinical signs of head injury (such as headache or dizziness), or show impairment on sideline assessment for concussion, all of which test for verbal, not visual memory.
+Because they have not suffered damage to areas of the brain associated with language and auditory processing, they are unlikely to exhibit clinical signs of head injury (such as headache or dizziness) or show impairment on sideline assessment for concussion, all of which test for verbal, not visual memory.

 2. Didn't know they were injured.
-If working memory deficits are sufficiently small, a player may not be aware of the additional effort required to complete everyday tasks, and therefore not think to bring the problem to anyone's attention.
+If working memory deficits are sufficiently small, a player may not be aware of the additional effort required to complete everyday tasks and, therefore, not think to bring the problem to anyone's attention.

 Side note